UroojNaaz/Java_navttc_sessions/README.md

    - else statements
    - else-if statements
    - switch case
-   - Nested conditional statements

 4. **Session 4: Loops**
+   - For
+   - while
-   - For,For each, while, and do-while loops
+   - do-while
-   - Loop control statements (break, continue)

 5. **Session 5: Array**
    - Creating and initializing arrays
    - Array operations and manipulations
+   - Array with For each
+   - Multi dimensional array (2D)

 6. **Session 6: ArrayList**
    - Working with ArrayLists